 This argument differs in one important respect from most of the other propositions in Greek geometry: because the construction invokes the potentially infinite divisibility of an area (an acceptable practice, according to Aristotle), the required polygon is not actually constructed.
-The argument merely proves that such a polygon (and therefore a contradiction) could be constructed if the two quantities differ by any finite magnitude.
-Presumably, the Greeks felt uneasy about this logic, because none that we know of before Archimedes applied it to any construction other than the exact one above - every indirect passage to the limit in the Elements involves a regular 4n-gon inscribed in a circle; nothing else.
-This is precisely where Archimedes surpassed his predecessors: he generalized a method that had previously been applied only to a specific diagram and used it to prove propositions about numerous other curved figures, both planar and solid.
+The argument merely proves that such a polygon (and therefore a contradiction) must exist if the two quantities differ by any finite magnitude.
+Presumably, the Greeks felt uneasy about this logic, because none that we know of before